vpelletier/pprofile/README.rst

   $ pprofile --exclude-syspath some_python_executable arg1 ...

-Executing a module, like :code:`python -m`. `--exclude-syspath` is not recommended in this mode, as it will likely hide what you indent to profile.
+Executing a module, like :code:`python -m`. `--exclude-syspath` is not recommended in this mode, as it will likely hide what you intend to profile.
 Also, explicitly ending pprofile arguments with `--` will prevent accidentally stealing command's arguments::